amandangol/immutable-space-invaders/README.md

 };
 ```

-### Step 9: Initiate a Transaction
+## Step 9: Initiate a Transaction

 You can initiate a transaction from Passport by using the Passport JavaScript SDK.
-Implement a function to initiate a transaction:
+Implement a function to initiate a transaction.
+This code initiates a transaction with a placeholder string.

 ```javascript
 // Implement a function to initiate a transaction